Alfred Dwight Foster Hamlin

 Alfred Dwight Foster Hamlin, A.M., L.H.D.
+(September 5, 1855 – March 21, 1926) was an American architect.

+Biography

-(September 18, 1855 – March 21, 1926) was an American architect, born at Istanbul, Turkey as the son of missionary Cyrus Hamlin.
-He graduated at Amherst in 1875, studied architecture at Boston and Paris, and afterward began teaching architecture at Columbia in its School of Engineering.
+Alfred Dwight Foster Hamlin was born at Constantinople on September 5, 1855, the son of missionaries Cyrus Hamlin and Harriet Martha Hamlin.
+He graduated from Amherst in 1875, studied architecture in Boston and Paris, and afterward began teaching architecture at Columbia in its school of engineering.
 He was director from 1903 to 1912.

-While he was the director, he commented on the Treaty of Lausanne by saying, "Treaty was worthless and the Turks untrustworthy".
+His relative, Hannibal Hamlin, was vice president of the United States under Abraham Lincoln, during the American Civil War.

-He wrote many articles in the professional magazines was the author of A textbook of the History of Architecture (1906).
+He wrote many articles in the professional magazines and was the author of A Text-Book of the History of Architecture (1906).
 He was one of the men who collaborated to write European and Japanese Gardens (1902).

+He married Minnie Florence Marston on June 4, 1885, and they had four children.

+He was struck by a car while crossing Riverside Drive in Manhattan on the night of March 21, 1926, and died shortly after being brought to St. Luke's Hospital.